TobiKattmann/MachineLearning_1/6__ExamPreparation/6__KernelMethods_SVMapplication/ExamTasks/Kernel_SS19_Alternative_1.md

 A:
 1. When the number of data points n is very high the kernel matrix is prohibitively large to be stored in memory (n^2)
+2. The data is always linearly seperable if n <= d+1